Tatine-Fraxter23/Flutter/README.md

 * Developers: [Fraxter23](https://github.com/Tatine-Fraxter23), [Jideeh1](https://github.com/Jideeh1)

 This project is a starting point for a Flutter application.
 This Flutter application development is a pitch for ICCT's traditional way of tracking attendance.
-With the help of this application's development, we are improving attendance tracking in ICCT with a modern approach.
+With the help of this application's development, improvement in attendance tracking in ICCT is ensured.
+The goal of this development is to make an efficient and modern approach of recording student attendance without being prone to errors.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)